 - b) a stern pulpit, or lifelines arranged as an adequate substitute, with vertical openings conforming to Table 7 - c) lifelines (guardlines) supported on stanchions, which, with pulpits, shall form an effectively continuous barrier around a working deck for man-overboard prevention.
 Lifelines shall be permanently supported at intervals of not more than 2.20m (86.6") and shall not pass outboard of supporting stanchions - d) upper rails of pulpits at no less height above the working deck than the upper lifelines as in Table 7. - e) Openable upper rails in bow pulpits shall be secured shut whilst racing - f) Pulpits and stanchions shall be permanently installed.
 When there are sockets or studs, these shall be through-bolted, bonded or welded.
 The pulpit(s) and/or stanchions fitted to these shall be mechanically retained without the help of the life-lines.
-Without sockets or studs, pulpits and/or stanchions shall be through-bolted, bonded or welded. - g) The bases of pulpits and stanchions shall not be further inboard from the edge of the appropriate working deck than 5% of maximum beam or 150 mm (6 in), whichever is greater. - h) Stanchion bases shall not be situated outboard of a working deck.

-For the purpose of this rule a stanchion or pulpit base shall be taken to include a sleeve or socket into which a stanchion or pulpit tube is fitted but shall exclude a baseplate which carries fixings into the deck or hull.
+Without sockets or studs, pulpits and/or stanchions shall be through-bolted, bonded or welded. - g) The bases of pulpits and stanchions shall not be further inboard from the edge of the appropriate working deck than 5% of maximum beam or 150 mm (6 in), whichever is greater. - h) Stanchion or pulpit or pushpit bases shall not be situated outboard of a working deck.
+For the purpose of this rule the base shall be taken to include a sleeve or socket into which the tube is fitted but shall exclude a baseplate which carries fixings into the deck or hull. - i) Provided the complete lifeline enclosure is supported by stanchions and pulpit bases effectively within the working deck, lifeline terminals and support struts may be fixed to a hull aft of the working deck - j) Lifelines need not be fixed to a bow pulpit if they terminate at, or pass through, adequately braced stanchions set inside and overlapping the bow pulpit, provided that the gap between the upper lifeline and the bow pulpit does not exceed 150 mm (6 in). - k) Lifelines shall be continuous and fixed only at (or near) the bow and stern.
+However a bona fide gate shall be permitted in the lifelines on each side of a yacht.
+Except at its end fittings, the movement of a lifeline in a fore-and-aft direction shall not be constrained.
+Temporary sleeving in 3.14.6 (a) shall not modify tension in the lifeline.

-- i) Provided the complete lifeline enclosure is supported by stanchions and pulpit bases effectively within the working deck, lifeline terminals and support struts may be fixed to a hull aft of the working deck - j) Lifelines need not be fixed to a bow pulpit if they terminate at, or pass through, adequately braced stanchions set inside and overlapping the bow pulpit, provided that the gap between the upper lifeline and the bow pulpit does not exceed 150 mm (6 in). - k) Stanchions shall be straight and vertical except that:- - i) within the first 50 mm (2 in) from the deck, stanchions shall not be displaced horizontally from the point at which they emerge from the deck or stanchion base by more than 10 mm (3/8 in), and - ii) stanchions may be angled to not more than 10 degrees from vertical at any point above 50 mm (2 in) from the deck.
+- I) Stanchions shall be straight and vertical except that: - i within the first 50 mm (2 in) from the deck, stanchions shall not be displaced horizontally from the point at which they emerge from the deck or stanchion base by more than 10 mm (3/8 in),and - ii stanchions may be angled to not more than 10 degrees from vertical at any point above 50 mm (2 in) from the deck.

-I) It is strongly recommended that designs also comply to ISO 15085
+m) It is strongly recommended that designs also comply to ISO 15085